skullernet/q2pro/INSTALL.md

                     libwayland-dev wayland-protocols libdecor-0-dev \
                     libavcodec-dev libavformat-dev libavutil-dev \
                     libswresample-dev libswscale-dev

+If you intend to build just dedicated server, smaller set of dependencies can be installed:

+    apt-get install meson gcc libc6-dev zlib1g-dev

 Users of other distributions should look for equivalent development packages and install them.